Ruubarb/CS50_Notes/Week 5 - Data Structures/PSet5/speller/spellerNotes.md

 ###### texts

 Speller looks for misspelled words from amongst the files in the **texts** directory.
-This directory is in gitignore.
+This directory, along with the keys and dictionaries directory, are in my gitignore.